Azure-Samples/ms-identity-dotnetcore-daemon-graph-cae/README.md

 1. Open PowerShell as Administrator
 1. Install Azure AD by running install command: **Install-Module AzureAD**
 1. Connect to AzureAD: **Connect-AzureAD**, if you're using PPE, use **-AzureEnvironmentName AzurePPE**
-1. Find the object ID of your Service Principal: **GetAzureADServicePrincipal -SearchString "daemon-service"**
+1. Find the object ID of your Service Principal: **Get-AzureADServicePrincipal -SearchString "daemon-console"**
 1. To disable Service Principal: **Set-AzureADServicePrincipal -ObjectId \<Id\> -AccountEnabled $False**
 1. Observe the daemon application terminal and note that after some time you will start getting next error ![sp-disabled-error](./ReadmeFiles/sp-disabled-error.png)
 1. In usual case, the error would appear only after token expiration, but CAE invalidates it much faster, almost immediately.